kmorales02089/Kevs-ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- The advantage of automating configuration with Ansible is to minimize potential errors and saves time to run playbooks.

 The playbook implements the following tasks:
 - Install docker.io